Build with AI (Vibe Coding)

 - Quickstart — first request without AI tools

-- JavaScript SDK and Python SDK
+- CLI, JavaScript SDK, and Python SDK